matthieu-str/Regiopremise/Methodology.md

 Furthermore, there are a few missing data points for some years/commodities/countries combinations, as well as blatant reporting mistakes.
 In the first versions of regionvent (< v1.2) we tried to correct these inconsistencies ourselves.
 Unfortunately it is very time-consuming and requires a lot of expertise which we lack.
-Therefore, from the v1.2 of regioinvent, we rely on the BACI database (https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37), which is an adaptation of the UN COMTRADE database where the aforementioned inconsistencies are already corrected.
+Therefore, from the v1.2 of regioinvent onward, we rely on the BACI database (https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37), which is an adaptation of the UN COMTRADE database where the aforementioned inconsistencies are already corrected.

 ### Estimation of production data